 In federal nonattainment areas, the federal General Conformity rule (42 U.S. Code Section 7606(c), Code of Federal Regulations, Title 40, Section 51, Subpart W) would provide additional significance criteria.
-In San Diego County, there are no applicable General Conformity thresholds for pollutants other than ozone precursors and PM10 because these areas attain the federal ambient air quality standards for all other pollutants.
-The General Conformity applicability de minimis threshold for volatile organic compounds (VOCs) in the Proposed Action area is 100 tons/year; no threshold exists for PM10.
+In San Diego County, there are no applicable General Conformity thresholds for pollutants other than ozone precursors, such as volatile organic compounds (VOCs), because these areas attain the federal ambient air quality standards for all other pollutants.
+The General Conformity applicability de minimis threshold for VOCs in the Proposed Action area is 100 tons/year.
+The General Conformity applicability de minimis threshold for carbon monoxide (CO)-100 tons per year-is also taken into consideration as the area is designated as a maintenance area.